cs-uob/COMS20007/docs/part2/index.md

 | 4    | [Problem sheet](https://uob.sharepoint.com/teams/grp-COMS20007/Shared%20Documents/General/Problems%20%28Part%20II%29/lab1-sheet.pdf) | [Starter Code](https://uob.sharepoint.com/teams/grp-COMS20007/Shared%20Documents/General/Problems%20%28Part%20II%29/lab1-code.zip) | Solutions      | Final Code  |

 For the programming tasks, we will assume a barebones Haskell that gives you access to a reasonable version of Cabal.

+We provide a
+[Vagrantfile](https://uob.sharepoint.com/teams/grp-COMS20007/Shared%20Documents/General/Vagrantfile),
-We provide a [Vagrantfile](https://uob.sharepoint.com/teams/grp-COMS20007/Shared%20Documents/General/Vagrantfile), for use with [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).
+for use with [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).
 The recipe uses [ghcup](https://www.haskell.org/ghcup) to set up Haskell, Cabal, as well as Alex and Happy, which I will sometimes use for writing lexers and parser.

+We've also prepared a docker container, tested to work with both `docker` and `podman`.
+You can run `docker run fdupress/coms20007lab`, with appropriate options to mount the problem files and start the command you want.
+The container uses an Alpine base image and will lack creature comforts even if you put some effort into exanding it.
+The idea here is to use the container as a thin wrapper around Haskell tools, rather than a full-blown system in which you'll do your work.

 ## Materials
 We will refer to the following two texts: